rango-exchange/rango-client/wallets/readme.md

 # Introduction

 The libraries in Rango Client Wallets enable you to use the several wallets we support.
-You can use it to connect to your wallet, get a user account, switch networks, and offer wallet information such as a wallet's name, logo, and supported chains and etc.
+You can use it to connect to your wallet, get accounts, switch networks,get signer, and offer wallet information such as a wallet's name, logo, and supported chains and etc.

 # Supported Wallets